MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Los Angeles Angels

 We can't rule out a return to the Angels, right?
 They're very willing to pay top dollar to get the player they want, as Albert Pujols knows, and losing Trout would be a devastating blow to the franchise.
 Might as well rip it all down and start over if he leaves.
-There's also something to be said for allure of spending your entire career with one team.
-The Angels are the only organization Trout has ever known, after all.
+There's also something to be said for the allure of spending your entire career with one team.
+The Angels are the only pro organization Trout has ever known, after all.

 Houston Astros

-Is there a better sales pitch than "we just won the World Series and you'd get to hit second between George Springer and Jose Altuve?"
+Is there a better sales pitch than "We just won the World Series and you would get to hit second between George Springer and Jose Altuve?"
 I don't think so.
-At some point the Astros will have to think about paying their own players, but with Springer and Altuve and Carlos Correa and others making relative peanuts, there is no better time to go all-in for Trout to try to win again in 2018 (and 2019).
+At some point the Astros will have to think about paying their own players, but with Springer and Altuve and Carlos Correa and others making relative peanuts, there is no better time to go all-in for Trout to try to win again in 2018 (and '19).

 St. Louis Cardinals